rightson/spiderman/README.md

 This is a data-driven selenium wrapper.

-This tool can help you control the web browser by simply defining the flow file (JSON) without writing the code.
+This tool can help you navigate the web browser by simply defining a series of steps without writing the code.

-## Define the flow file
+## Define the steps

-Create a flow file and define desired steps.
+First, you should create a JSON file and define desired steps in an array.
-Each step should be composed of an `action` and some action data.
+Each step should be contain an `action` and its corresponding action data.
 For example:

 ```json